 From the time of the marriage between the Welsh subject of King Henry II named “Strongbow” to the daughter of the Irish King Dermot in the year 1170 to the passage of the Irish Act in 1949, 779 years had passed.
 Prior to this, Ireland was a serene place with vast green pastures and coastlines.
 In the 5th century, Saint Patrick introduced Christianity to a pagan people called the Celts.
 The Celts were fierce warriors, but also made significant contributions to Irish society and culture, such as the Gaelic language, art, and poetry.
 After Patrick brought Christianity to Ireland, another pagan group, the Vikings, landed in Ireland to plunder and pillage.
 Despite what many people may consider turmoil or vast changes to the norm through violence, the Irish people adapted to the peaceful ways of Patrick’s faith and maintained him as their Patron Saint.
 They also maintained their own culture and way of life (History of Ireland n.d.).
 The Celts and Saint Patrick formed the Irish identity that is evident today.
 Throughout the 779-year period between 1170 and 1949, that identity was continuously challenged, abused, subdued, and almost made extinct at the hands of the English/British.
 But the fighting Irish continued to fight and would not let up on their quest for complete and utter independence.
 The Irish refused subjugation, and they refused to give up.
 Unfortunately, the English/British, by the likes of the Tudors, Cromwells, William and Mary, George III, and the IRA, institutionalized religious divisions among these Gaelic people that played the most significant factor in the exploited and inflamed divisions amongst this culture that led to tyranny, strife, and massive death.
 With the passage of time, the exploited and unnecessary divisions dominated the culture and political landscape and left two lands that were once shared by the same culture and history - separated.

-Looking at our present times in the United States, we see racial, socio-economic, and politically exploited divisions.
-I contend that our own government, academia, and media inflame these divisions to garner more power, ratings, and wealth.
-Even so, this unnecessary divisiveness does exist, and it is tearing this great country apart.
-Much like the Irish history, these divisions will lead to chaos, turmoil, and separation if the divisions are sustained.
+In our world today, it is undeniable that unnecessary divisiveness does exist, and it is tearing people apart from each other.
+Much like the Irish history, these divisions will continue to lead to chaos, turmoil, and separation if the divisions are sustained.
 In the end, it was peace, perseverance, political pressure, but most importantly, the want of the Irish people - in both the northern and southern parts - that led to the Irish Act of 1949.
 However, if not for the centuries of divisiveness, we may have one, unified Emerald Isle without the political separation of Northern Ireland and the Republic of Ireland.

 Arkins, T. (1912).
 The Penal Laws and Irish Land.
 Studies: An Irish Quarterly Review, 1(3), 514-523. doi: http://www.jstor.org/stable/30083979